jasmijntoffano/CreativeComputing/README.md

 OSS: Open-source software

-Open source example: This is an example of open source we made in class on 25 Oct.
-The task was to design an house and each person in the class had only 60 second, they could copy/edit/delete what was already designed on the paper.
+Open source example: This is an example of open source we made in class with all students during the workshop.
+The task was to draw a house and each person had only 60 second to copy/edit/delete what was already designed on the paper.

 ![open source](house_picture.png)